mawall7/ChatBasicApp/ChatBasicApp/readme.txt

 - printing and processing messages through decoupled ui (console ui or WPF/ MAUI is your choice).

 2) The testing challenges needed to be handled were:
-	- implement a testing friendly environment
+	- implement a testing-friendly environment
 	- set up the tests, mocks (pretty straitforward)
 	- setting up asyncronous tests.